hyhieu/hyhieu.github.io/blog/online_softmax.md

 \end{align*}
 $$

-Of course, one easy approach is to keep all the $(s_i, V_i)$ pairs in memory, and then compute the output.
-However, this approach is not memory-efficient.
+One easy approach is to keep all the $(s_i, V_i)$ pairs in memory, and then compute the output.
+However, this approach is not memory-efficient in many ways.
 The online softmax algorithm aims to compute the output, while maintaining a relatively minimal amount of memory.

 # The algorithm